 Rosh Pina, the rural tourism capital of the Galilee

-When the pioneers of Rosh Pina dug the foundations for their homes on the hill, they found, to their surprise, the remains of an ancient Jewish settlement, a cave containing an olive press.
-They built their synagogue on the remains of an ancient synagogue known by the Arabs as “knisat el yahud”.
-A recent archeological dig in Old Rosh Pina revealed more of the Biblical village that was located here.
-The name of the village is unknown, but it is clear that it was an agricultural settlement within the city of Hatzor.
+When the pioneers of Rosh Pina dug the foundations for their homes on the hill, they found, to their surprise, the remains of an ancient settlement and a cave containing an olive press.
+They built their synagogue on an ancient site known by the local Arabs as “knisat el yahud”.
+A recent archeological dig in Old Rosh Pina revealed more of the Biblical era settlement that was located here.
+The name is unknown, but it seems that it was an agricultural settlement within the city of Hatzor.

 Hatzor – “the mother of all the kingdoms” – the biggest Canaanite city in the Land of Israel, the city of King Jabin, was built at a strategic location, on the road that passed between the ancient empires of the Fertile Crescent.
-The route was frequented by caravans, the Tribes of the People of Israel, merchants, and apparently even the Patriarch Abraham and his grandson Jacob, on their way from Harran to Canaan (according to tradition, Joseph’s Pit is located some 5 km south of Rosh Pina) and Paul on his journeys to Damascus.
+The route was frequented by caravans, the Israelite Tribes, merchants, and apparently even the Patriarch Abraham and his grandson Jacob, on their way from Harran to Canaan (according to tradition, Joseph’s Pit is located some 5 km south of Rosh Pina) and maybe Paul on his journeys to Damascus.

-Rosh Pina’s location is indeed its salient advantage, in addition to its esthetic and architectural uniqueness, Rosh Pina is the starting point for everywhere in the Galilee.
+Rosh Pina’s location is indeed its salient advantage, in addition to its esthetic and architectural uniqueness, Rosh Pina is the starting point for touring the Galilee.

 This advantage has made Rosh Pina the rural hospitality center of the Galilee.
-When you stay at one of Pina Balev’s luxury suites in the heart of the old town, after relaxing in the whirlpool bath or enjoying a professional spa treatment, you can make yourself a cup of freshly ground espresso, using the professional machine in your room, you can use your laptop to go online with Pina Balev’s Wi-Fi connection and decide where to go tomorrow.
-Needless to say, Kobi will be happy to sit with you and help you come up with various itineraries tailored to your interests and your desires.
+When you stay at one of Pina Balev Inn's luxury suites in the heart of the old town, after relaxing in the whirlpool bath or enjoying a professional spa treatment, you can make yourself a cup of freshly ground espresso, using the professional machine in your room; you can use your laptop to go online with Pina Balev’s Wi-Fi connection and decide where to go tomorrow.
+Needless to say, Kobi will be happy to sit with you and help you come up with various itineraries tailored to your interests.

 If you choose a walk in the lap of nature, and you just happen to come here in the spring or the fall, there’s no better place to visit than the Hula Valley International Birding Center or the Hula Reserve.
 Get up early in the morning, when the birds start chirping, get in your car and within 15 minutes you’ll be there, among flocks of cranes, coots and pelicans.

-For those who like challenges – the mountain climbing wall at Manara Cliff (a 20 minute drive – those who struggle climbing can take the cable car), kayaks, inner tubes and sailing on the mountainous Jordan River, mountain bike riding on the pathways of Biria Forest, and riverbeds and lots of amazing hiking trails for the experienced hikers among you.
+For those who like challenges – the mountain climbing wall at Manara Cliff (a 20 minute drive – those who struggle climbing can take the cable car), kayaks, inner tubes and sailing on the mountainous Jordan River, mountain bike riding on the pathways of Biria Forest and riverbeds and lots of amazing hiking trails.

-The Galilee, Israel’s natural nature pearl, offers travelers and believers experiences of every possible kind.
+The Galilee, Israel’s pearl of nature, offers travelers and believers experiences of every possible kind.

 Not long ago, on the grave of Yitzhak Ben Shlomo Ashkenazi, known as The Ari, Ari-Hakadosh, or Arizal, founder of the Lurianic Kabbalah in 16th century Safed, at midnight, the song and prayer Lekha Dodi could be heard, sung softly by a voice known to millions of people around the world.
 The singer was none other than Madonna.
 In the lanes of Old Safed, one can experience the authentic ambience of the synagogue of the Arizal, Rabbi Isaac Abuhav, Rabbi Joseph Caro and others, or enjoy the many galleries of authentic Jewish art and the international Kabbalah center that conducts tours and lectures.

-After an enjoyable day of touring, followed by hospitality at Pina Balev in Rosh Pina, you can dine at one of the Galilee’s finest culinary establishments, Muscat Restaurant in Rosh Pina, or Julian’s or any of dozens of wonderful restaurants, and taste the flavor of Galilee’s Tuscany.
+After an enjoyable day of touring, followed by hospitality at Pina Balev in Rosh Pina, you can dine at one of the Galilee’s finest culinary establishments, Muscat Restaurant in Rosh Pina, or Julian’s or any of dozens of wonderful restaurants, and taste the flavor of the Galilee.

 Skiing on Mount Hermon or waterskiing in the Sea of Galilee, everything is possible, the northern shore of the Sea of Galilee is just a 15 minute drive from Pina Balev, so it’s another option after a hearty breakfast at Pina Balev, including home-baked sourdough nut bread, homemade organic granola, a platter of fine cheeses, home-smoked salmon and more.